andrewholgate/ui-guide/design-3-typography.md

 ###### Example Sizes

 - 14px—an absolute minimum, used only for small interface elements, or small print (notices, image descriptions); not intended for main body text;
-- 16px—our base font size, used for majority of things, from body text, to interface elements; it's a minimum recommended size for body text;
+- 16px—the base font size, used for majority of things, from body text, to interface elements; it's a minimum recommended size for body text;
 - 14–32px—a range of sizes covering headings, from the smallest, to the largest; these should always be displayed in bold.

 ### Dos and Don'ts
 - Don't try to mix two typefaces within a single section, such as a paragraph or a heading.
 If you need to differentiate a piece of text, use _stressed emphasis_ or __strong importance__.
 - Don't try to mix different sizes of text within a single section or use editing tools to apply styling or colour to the text manually.
 Underlines are allowed only on links, but they belong to a different set of styles, separated from the above guidelines.
 - Always keep the colour contrast in mind.
 Your copy should be readable and easy on the eye.
 Try to avoid plain white or black colours to style text and/or background.
-Our basic body text colour is `#303132` and we use `#ffffff` for the background.
+The basic body text colour is `#303132`; `#ffffff` is used for the background.
 - Always keep your content plain and simple.
 Don't add unnecessary formatting where it's not required and leave styling of the content to your desiger.
 This will ensure all of it looks consistent.